ngkangting/CSS-Grid/README.md

     Basic way to create a Grid is to declare **grid-template-column**.
 By using the property of **grid-template-column**, it helps to determine the number of items in a row for a CSS Grid.

     Once the number of items in a row is specified, the Grid items will be automatically populated in the Grid container from top left to bottom right, based on the HTML source order.
-If the Grid item exceeds the number of rows specified, CSS Grid will automatically add rows when necessary.
+If the Grid item exceeds the number of rows specified, CSS Grid will automatically add rows as and when necessary.

 - **List Method**